Neha/design-data-intensive-applications/chapter-1-introduction.md

 - Fundamentals of the data systems.
 - what factors to consider while creating data intensive application.
+- good design system is all about trade-offs

+>> This book is focused on the fundamentals and not the programing, coding, or tutorials.

 ### What are data intensive applications?
-Applications such as twitter, facebook etc. are data intensive applications.
-In these apps the main bottleneck is "data handling" not CPU or memory.
+Applications such as twitter, facebook etc. are also data intensive applications.
+It is NOT that "data intensive apps" are having "big data".
+In such apps the main bottleneck is "data handling" not CPU or memory.

 Apps do data handling in following ways:
  - **database:** Storing data.
 So, that they or another application can use it.